Freekstyle

 Freekstyle is a 2002 motocross racing video game for the PlayStation 2, GameCube and Game Boy Advance.
 There are four levels of gameplay: the circuit, a quick race, freestyle, and free run.

 The game features an assortment of real-life FMX riders, which include Mike Metzger, Brian Deegan, Mike Jones, and Clifford Adoptante, as well as professional motocross riders, which include Stefy Bau, Jessica Patterson, and Greg Albertyn.
 Also featured as a playable character is current 790 KABC radio and sports broadcaster and model Leeann Tweeden, who was also a former motocross announcer.

+Development

+The game initially started out as EA Sports Supercross 2002, a PS2 sequel to the previous annual games EA Sports Supercross 2000 and EA Sports Supercross, which were both released on the PS1 console.

+A playable demo was presented at E3 2001, which followed the directional change exhibited between the previous two games: while EA Sports Supercross 2000 aimed to provide a realistic simulation of supercross, EA Sports Supercross traded realism for a more arcade-like experience.
+The demo shown at E3 featured only a single freestyle level and no racing features, despite the game title.
+The demo showcased new features not present on the previous games, including smashable windows and a jump over a two-storey house.

+The development team noticed players' enthusiasm for the freestyle capabilities of the game and decided to change the planned gameplay in favour of an over-the-top feel, comparable to the SSX series.